NexPlayer/Android-SDK/advanced.md

 #### void setEmbossBlurRadius ( float *radius* )**

-This method sets the blur radius of the Emboss Mask filter used when a user sets caption to be ’Raised’ or ’De-pressed’ in the UI.
+This method sets the blur radius of the Emboss Mask filter used when a user sets caption to be ’Raised’ or ’Depressed’ in the UI.

 **Parameters**